tldr-pages/tldr/pages/common/autopep8.md

 `autopep8 --diff {{path/to/file}}`

-- Format a file in-pace:
+- Format a file in-pace and save the changes:

 `autopep8 --in-place {{path/to/file.py}}`

-- Recursively format all files in a directory in-place:
+- Recursively format all files in a directory in-place and save changes:

 `autopep8 --in-place --recursive {{path/to/directory}}`